changeweb/Unifiedtransform/readme.md

 - `DOCKER_WEBSERVER_HOST` defines the Unifiedtransform port address. default value: `4049`
 - `DOCKER_PHPMYADMIN_HOST` defines the PHPMyAdmin port address. default value: `5051`

+You can also customize:

+- `DB_DATABASE`: the database name
+- `DB_USERNAME`: the database username.
+Fill it other than `root` otherwise you will get trouble ahead
-You can also customize the database name and the database password defined on the `DB_DATABASE` and `DB_PASSWORD` property, respectively, and it will be reflected on the database credentials after Docker is finished installing.
+- `DB_PASSWORD`: the database password

+And it will be reflected on the database credentials after Docker is finished installing.

 #### Added Utility Scripts for Working With docker-compose